 UPDATE 1:01 p.m.: Animal Control says that number also includes rabbits, chickens and ducks.

-WEST POINT, Ala. – A fire at a property along County Road 1223 near West Point at approximately 7:30 Tuesday morning destroyed a chicken house with hundreds of dogs and other animals inside.
+WEST POINT, Ala. – A fire at a property along County Road 1223 near West Point at approximately 7:30 Tuesday morning destroyed a chicken house with hundreds of dogs inside.

 “The fire is still under investigation.
 The fire marshal as of what I know has not made it out there yet.
 We are unsure of the total number of lost animals.
 I believe it will be in the few hundreds of animals,” said a source at Cullman County Animal Control.
 “When we hear from the fire marshal we can say a little more.
 I do know they are going to try and remove and bury as many as possible.”

 Of all the puppies, which were of several different breeds, 50-100 were saved, with seven burned and taken to a veterinarian.
 They are expected to survive.
 That is according Dwain Floyd, assistant director of Cullman County Animal Control.